dalpert/pickEm/readme.md

 git push -u origin <newBranchName>
 ```

 6.)
+Go to this branch in the GitHub UI and create a pull request.

+  - To complete your PR, you will need at least one person's approval.
-Let other's review your changes before merging the changes to master through the Github UI
+  - Completing the PR will deploy these changes to the website.